The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Introduction

-In this work, we focus on the measurements of the halo 3PCF obtained from a large number of mock catalogues from $N$-body simulations that include a massive neutrino component.
-This represents the first measurement of 3PCF on simulations implementing massive-neutrino cosmologies.
-In particular, we search for and quantify the signatures imprinted by massive neutrinos on the 3PCF, and identify the structures that maximize the detectability of a potential neutrino signal by taking advantage of the power of the 3PCF to infer clustering as a function of both triangle scale and shapes.
-Moreover, we exploit this capability to disentangle the impact of massive neutrinos from variations in $\sigma_8$.
+We focus on the measurements of the halo 3PCF obtained from a large number of mock catalogs from $N$-body simulations that include a massive neutrino component.
+This represents the first measurement of 3PCF in simulations implementing massive-neutrino cosmologies.
+In particular, we search for and quantify the signatures imprinted by massive neutrinos on the 3PCF, and we identify the structures that maximize the detectability of a potential neutrino signal by taking advantage of the power of the 3PCF to infer clustering as a function of the triangle scale and shapes.
+Moreover, we exploit this capability to disentangle the effect of massive neutrinos from variations in $\sigma_8$.

 This paper is organized as follows.
-In Sect. \ref{sec:methods_data}, we provide an overview of the methods and data employed in this analysis, defining the adopted statistics (\ref{subs:definitions}) and describing the set of simulations used (\ref{subs:simulations}), the estimators considered (\ref{subs:estimates}), the dataset produced from the measurements together with the estimation of covariance (\ref{subs:dataset_covariance}), and the framework developed for the neutrino detectability analysis (\ref{subs:det_metrics}).
-In Sect. \ref{sec:results}, we present our results, focusing on the triangle scale (\ref{subs:singlescale_analysis} and \ref{subs:scale_analysis}) and shape (\ref{subs:shape_analysis}) dependence of the signal from massive neutrinos, and the possibility of breaking the $M_\nu - \sigma_8$ degeneracy with the 3PCF (\ref{subs:degeneracy}).
-Finally, in Sect. \ref{sec:conclusions}, we draw our conclusions.
+In Sect. \ref{sec:methods_data} we provide an overview of the methods and data employed in this analysis, defining the adopted statistics (\ref{subs:definitions}) and describing the set of simulations used (\ref{subs:simulations}), the estimators considered (\ref{subs:estimates}), the dataset produced from the measurements together with the estimation of covariance (\ref{subs:dataset_covariance}), and the framework developed for the neutrino detectability analysis (\ref{subs:det_metrics}).
+In Sect. \ref{sec:results} we present our results, focusing on the triangle scale (\ref{subs:singlescale_analysis} and \ref{subs:scale_analysis}) and shape (\ref{subs:shape_analysis}) dependence of the signal from massive neutrinos, and the possibility of breaking the $M_\nu - \sigma_8$ degeneracy with the 3PCF (\ref{subs:degeneracy}).
+Finally, in Sect. \ref{sec:conclusions} we draw our conclusions.